Introduction

 - Collaborating with inventors and creators to understand their innovations.

-- Advising businesses on IP strategy.
+- Advising businesses on intellectual property strategies.

 - Staying updated on changes in IP law and regulations.